-Claims will be screened early to determine whether any third-party recoveries are to be pursued.
+Principle: Claims will be screened early to determine whether any third-party recoveries are to be pursued.

+recoveries are to be pursued.

+Expecta ations Benchmarks

-Expectation ns Benchmarks S6.1 Insurers are to screen all new claims for potential recoveries and make a record of the investigation undertaken to determine whether recoveries are relevant, and the outcome of the investigation.
+S6.1 Insurers are to screen all new claims for potential recoveries and make a record of the investigation undertaken to determine whether recoveries are relevant, and the outcome of the investigation.
 Initial screening to occur within 15 working days of receipt of a new claim